MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-temporary-access-pass.md

 :::image type="content" border="true" source="./media/how-to-authentication-temporary-access-pass/windows-10-tap.png" alt-text="Screenshot of how to enter Temporary Access Pass when setting up Windows.":::

-### Passwordless phone sign-in
+### Using TAP with Microsoft Authenticator

-Users can also use their TAP to register for passwordless phone sign-in directly from the Authenticator app.
+Users can also use their TAP to register Microsoft Authenticator with their account.
+By adding a work or school account and signing in with a TAP users can register both passkeys and passwordless phone sign-in directly from the Authenticator app.

 For more information, see [Add your work or school account to the Microsoft Authenticator app](https://support.microsoft.com/account-billing/add-your-work-or-school-account-to-the-microsoft-authenticator-app-43a73ab5-b4e8-446d-9e54-2a4cb8e4e93c).